Medical Policy: 02.04.05

-The 2012 Hormone Therapy Position Statement of The North American Menopause Society: The use of bioidentical hormones (BHT) has escalated in recent years, along with the use of salivary hormone testing, which has been proven to be inaccurate and unreliable.
+The use of bioidentical hormones (BHT) has escalated in recent years, along with the use of salivary hormone testing, which has been proven to be inaccurate and unreliable.

 Salivary hormone level testing is recommended by many bioidentical hormone proponets as a means of providing patients with “individualized” therapy.
 Yet these methods are not approved by either the FDA or the Clinical Laboratory Improvement Amendments (the US Health and Human Services agency regulating laboratory standards).
 Accurate studies have revealed large intra-subject variability in salivary hormone concentrations, which fluctuate depending on numerous variables, including diet, hydration and circadian rhythm.
 These conditions are difficult to standardize.
 Standardized blood tests, which are available for sex steroids, are well established but have limited clinical value in evaluating menopausal hormone therapy (MHT).
 (Evidence Level: 4 no evidence (theory, opinion, consensus or review)).

 There is no evidence that hormonal levels in saliva are biologically meaningful.
-In addition, whereas saliva is an ultrafiltrate of the blood and in theroy should be amendable to testing for “free” (unbound) concentrations of hormones, salivary testing does not currently offer an accurate or precise method of hormone testing.
+In addition, whereas saliva is an ultrafiltrate of the blood and in theory should be amendable to testing for “free” (unbound) concentrations of hormones, salivary testing does not currently offer an accurate or precise method of hormone testing.
 There are several problems with salivary testing and monitoring of free hormone levels.
 First, salivary levels do not consistently provide a reasonable representation of endogenous, circulating serum hormones.
 There is within patient variability in salivary hormone concentrations, especially when exogenously administered hormones are given.
 Salivary hormone levels vary depending on diet, time of testing, and the specific hormone being tested.
 Second, because the pharmacokinetics of exogenously administered compounded hormones cannot be known, it is not possible to estimate with reliability how and when to test saliva to obtain a representative result.
 Third, saliva contains far lower concentrations of hormone than serum and its prone to contamination with blood, infectious agents, and epithelial cells all of which may affect the level of hormone to be measured.

-Although more sensitive testing is becoming available through the use of mass spectrometry, there are few indications for the measurement of hormone levels to ascertain success of therapy when treating postmenopausal woman with hormones.
+Although more sensitive testing is becoming available through the use of mass spectrometry, there are few indications for the measurement of hormone levels to ascertain success of therapy when treating postmenopausal women with hormones.
 If treatment is initiated for symptom control, subjective improvement in symptoms is the therapeutic end point, and there is no need to assess hormone levels.
-Hormone therapy should not be titrated to hormone levels (serum, urinary or salivary).
+Hormone therapy should not be titrated to hormone levels (serum, urinary or salivary.